ravina01/Object-Detection-using-PyTorch/README.md

 - Cons: Very large number of parameters, leading to high computational cost and memory usage.
 - Use Case: Image classification and feature extraction.

+1.1 VGG16
+- Architecture: VGG16 has 16 weight layers, consisting of 13 convolutional layers and 3 fully connected layers.
+The convolutional layers use 3x3 filters with stride 1 and padding 1.
+The max-pooling layers use 2x2 filters with stride 2.
+- Layer Configuration:
+- Convolutional Layers: 13 layers
+- Fully Connected Layers: 3 layers
+- Max Pooling Layers: 5 layers
+- Total Number of Parameters: Approximately 138 million

+1.2 VGG19
+- Architecture: VGG19 is an extension of VGG16, with 19 weight layers, consisting of 16 convolutional layers and 3 fully connected layers.
+The convolutional layers use the same 3x3 filters with stride 1 and padding 1.
+The max-pooling layers use 2x2 filters with stride 2.
+- Layer Configuration:
+- Convolutional Layers: 16 layers
+- Fully Connected Layers: 3 layers
+- Max Pooling Layers: 5 layers
+- Total Number of Parameters: Approximately 143 million

 2. GoogLeNet (Inception V1):

 - Pros: Efficient in terms of computational cost and memory usage due to inception modules.